By: Marilyn L. Davis

 - The whole Megillah

-With too many words or ideas clamoring for attention, it’s often necessary to find ways to focus.
+With too many words or ideas clamoring for attention, it’s often necessary to find ways to focus the writing.
 Certainly, you can free write and fill the pages with words, and in turn, move the random thoughts and ideas from brain to paper.
 Since it’s the first draft, you also don’t have to worry about how disjointed it might be.

-However, if you want to make more sense of even a first draft, ask yourself these questions to help you focus.
-You’ll be sure to get responses that can stimulate your creativity while narrowing the focus.
+If you want to make more sense of a first draft, ask yourself these questions to help you focus.
+You’ll be sure to find answers that stimulate your creativity while narrowing the focus.

 - Are you passionate, angry, or saddened by the subject?